DJ-Dingo/pibooth-date-folder/README.rst

   - Works with multiple base directories

 - latest updates
+- v1.5.7
+  - Changed behavior to no longer write dated directories into the config file.
+  - When disabled via Pibooth menu, the plugin now temporarily reverts to the default directories in memory only (no cfg write).
+  - Improved folder creation to be idempotent and avoid duplicate entries.
+  - Direct link to images for use for PyPi
   - Normalize base/target paths to ensure existing folders are reused
   - Add safe directory creation with exist_ok=True
   - Update README image links to raw URLs for PyPI rendering